-"I took a break at the beginning of last year when my pill ran out the same time I went through a horrible breakup and I decided I may as well go off it and see what happened—it turned out my periods were really irregular and I ended up being diagnosed with polycystic ovarian syndrome, so I'm back on Jolessa for the foreseeable future.
-Birth control is the first-line treatment for PCOS symptoms, so I'm honestly very grateful to the universe and my wonderful doctors for my birth control because those 17 years on the pill ended up protecting my body and my health more than I realized."
+"I took a break at the beginning of last year when my pill ran out at the same time I went through a horrible breakup, and I decided I may as well go off it and see what happened—it turned out my periods were really irregular, and I ended up being diagnosed with polycystic ovarian syndrome, so I'm back on Jolessa for the foreseeable future.
+Birth control is the first-line treatment for PCOS symptoms, so I'm honestly grateful to the universe and my wonderful doctors for my birth control, because those 17 years on the pill ended up protecting my body and my health more than I realized."

 "That being said, I live in Canada and know my access to healthcare is better than those in the U.S. Lots of my girlfriends and I talk about it openly, and I don't think I've ever actually had to pay for the pill (just dispensing fees from the pharmacy, which most insurance plans give back).
 It's really easy to get access to the pill here, and women's health in Canada, I would say, is generally a high priority."

-"When I was 16, I asked my mom if I could go to the doctor and get birth control because I had cramps that were so painful that I'd have to miss school.
+"When I was 16, I asked my mom if I could go to the doctor and get birth control because I had cramps that were so painful I'd have to miss school.
 My mom was 100% supportive and made me an appointment to see her doctor.
 Getting a prescription was a piece of cake.
 I had an exam and walked out with a script for Yaz.
-The problem is that the only reason I got that prescription is because Yaz was giving free samples to the doctor I saw at the time.
+The problem?
+The only reason I got that prescription is because Yaz was giving free samples to the doctor I saw at the time.

 "I think the big issue is we're still having to fight for access to information about birth control.
 And that fight is blocking the much-needed scientific studies and practice updates for how we prescribe women hormonal medications.
 I'm sick of women being treated like lab rats.
 There's no way men would put up with trial and error when it comes to their hormones."

-"I feel like birth control and the way it is entirely a woman's responsibility is the root of so many issues around body consciousness and living with quiet pain and shame.
+"I feel like birth control and the way it's entirely a woman's responsibility is the root of so many issues around body consciousness and living with quiet pain and shame.
 When I was 18, my abusive boyfriend pressured me into going on birth control.
-I went to Planned Parenthood by myself and it was sliding scale and pretty easy.
+I went to Planned Parenthood by myself, and it was sliding scale and pretty easy.
 I didn't have much of a choice because all I could afford was the cheapest option.

-"I was 18 years old when I had my first gynecologist appointment, and it was the doctor who suggested and prescribed birth control for me.
+"I was 18 when I had my first gynecologist appointment, and it was the doctor who suggested and prescribed birth control for me.
 She's been my gynecologist for almost 10 years now.

 "It felt like the normal thing to do, to be honest.
 My older sister was on birth control, so I was already familiar with it.
 I also expected the doctor to prescribe it to me because I suffered from menstrual issues for years and read that the pill helps with that.
-She made me feel like it was not a big deal.
+She made me feel like it wasn't a big deal.
 I did have to do a blood test first, however.
-I was more anxious to do the blood exam (it was my first blood test) than to be on the pill.
+I was more anxious to do the blood exam (it was my first one) than to be on the pill.

 "I had a perfect period before I went on birth control, so when I had unexpected spotting and random periods, it was awful.
 Lots of bleeding, mood swings, and spotting.
 I felt so out of control of my body and emotions.
-I tried five pills before I went for an IUD (which, in the end, I didn't get it because it hurt so much).
+I tried five pills before I went for an IUD (which, in the end, I didn't get, because it hurt so much).
 I now use condoms!
 It's not the best, but it means no chemicals or gadgets.
-It doesn't 'ruin the mood,' it takes very little time, and my boyfriend is happy that I've decided to go with a method that makes me feel happy in my mind and body.
+It doesn't 'ruin the mood,' it takes very little time, and my boyfriend is happy I've decided to go with a method that makes me feel happy.
 It does remove a bit the spontaneity element, but a condom is usually always nearby."

-"I started birth control when I was 10—I would get month-long periods with five to six day breaks between, and I'd be extremely sick for the first two weeks (cramps so bad I couldn't stand, puking, migraines).
+"I started birth control when I was 10—I would get monthlong periods with five- to six-day breaks, and I'd be extremely sick for the first two weeks (cramps so bad I couldn't stand, puking, migraines).
 My mom took me to our pediatrician because I was missing so much school, and he suggested the pill.
 I started taking it and immediately my periods were four days and extremely consistent.
 All the other symptoms went away except on the first day of my period.
 I didn't have any other side effects.
 All the health professionals I dealt with were extremely helpful.
 I think my mom had a lot to do with [my positive experience] as well.
 She wasn't going to take any bullshit from them (she experienced similar issues during puberty but didn't have the help she needed).